Frequently Asked Questions

 Since most of the hog hunting is done in thick brush or swamp forest, an open-sight shotgun with a slug or open-sight rifle is the preferred pig hunting weapon, from April through November.
 No buckshot is allowed to be used on the ranch.
 Scoped rifles or shotguns are recommended for the rest of the year for boar hunting.

 For all guns, we have a 3 round rule; 1 in the chamber and no more than 2 in the magazine regardless of its size.
-Pistols, bows, and crossbows are also effective.
+Bows, and crossbows are also effective.

 4. What Hog Hunting Dates are available?